Phone: (802) 860-2720

 - Build a lifelong foundation of environmental and communal stewardship

-To gain this micro-endorsement, you will engage in paid or volunteer on the job training as a Systems Admin, along with attending either credit-bearing or non-credit-bearing coursework.
+To gain this micro-endorsement, you will engage in on-the-job training as an IT Technician in a paid or internship position, along with attending either credit-bearing or non-credit-bearing coursework.
 Taken together, these activities will teach you about network layout and principles.
 Additionally, you will learn how to problem-solve network issues, work with end-users to train them how to use systems, and document work for future use.
 To demonstrate your new skills, you will present a training for systems administrators or help desk professionals either in person or as a video.

-By earning a Systems Admin Level I Micro-Endorsement, you will:
+By earning an IT Technician Micro-Endorsement Micro-Endorsement, you will:

 - Understand OSI and TCP Models

 - Understand basic networking protocols (HTTP, TCP, IP)

 - Understand network analysis, i.e. using capture tools to monitor and diagnose network traffic